Mesothelioma Cancer Centers

 Doctors Affiliated with this Treatment Facility

-The University of Hawaii established its cancer center in 1981, and it received its National Cancer Institute designation in 1996.
+The University of Hawaii established its cancer center in 1981 on the island of Oahu in Hawaii’s capital city, Honolulu.
+It received its National Cancer Institute designation in 1996.
 This designation recognizes the center as one of the best cancer research institutions in the world and requires it to meet stringent requirements and undergo constant evaluation.

-Mesothelioma Treatment at the University of Hawaii Cancer Center
+Mesothelioma Clinical Trials at University of Hawaii Cancer Center

 Author: Linda Molinari